 For most resource topics, the RSP Design Variant would result in similar or a somewhat reduced degree of environmental impacts relative to the Millbrae Station Design.
-For such resource topics, the RSP Design Variant would have similar or slightly reduced contributions to significant cumulative impacts and thus not result in any change to the cumulative impact conclusions in the Draft EIR/EIS.
+For such resource topics, the RSP Design Variant would have similar or slightly reduced contributions to significant cumulative impacts and thus not result in any difference in the cumulative impact conclusions for the Millbrae Station Design in Section 3.18, Cumulative Impacts.
 Therefore, these resource topics are not discussed further.